This blog post looks ahead at what we expect to be key UK developments in the pensions space in 2021. Highlights include:

 There is set to be considerable activity in the field of individual transfers of benefits.

-Scam prevention: regulations will require trustees to carry out due diligence to test whether certain conditions have been met or any red flags exist before making a transfer, whether of DB or DC benefits.
+Regulations will require trustees to carry out due diligence to test whether certain conditions have been met or any red flags exist before making a transfer, whether of DB or DC benefits.
 For scam prevention purposes, trustees will have the right to refuse a transfer if such red flags are significant.
 It remains to be seen how far those regulations will go in shifting the risk associated with individual transfer decisions onto trustees.

-DB to DC transfers: the activities of firms advising pension scheme members on whether or not to transfer their DB pension to a DC scheme have faced increasing regulatory scrutiny during 2020 and we expect this to continue into 2021.
+The activities of firms advising pension scheme members on whether or not to transfer their DB pension to a DC scheme have faced increasing regulatory scrutiny during 2020 and we expect this to continue into 2021.

-Transfer processes and timescales: in light of a recent Pensions Ombudsman decision, it is also important that trustees and administrators take appropriate action to ensure that they have robust processes in place to manage any delays to pensions transfers and that they communicate with members to understand whether there are any specific time-frames relating to their request.
+In light of a recent Pensions Ombudsman decision, it is also important that trustees and administrators take appropriate action to ensure that they have robust processes in place to manage any delays to pensions transfers and that they communicate with members to understand whether there are any specific time-frames relating to their request.
 If they don’t, they may be at risk of paying compensation for any resulting investment losses.
 Our latest blog post on this topic can be found here.

 Consolidator pension schemes, or “superfunds”, offer an alternative to buyouts of scheme benefits by insurers.
 In June 2020, TPR effectively gave the green light to the principle of bulk transfers of benefits to superfunds by publishing extensive guidance for trustees and employers considering a transaction with a superfund.
 Our briefing on that guidance is available here.
 Since then TPR has been working on confirming whether the existing superfund providers meet its requirements for interim approval to engage in such transactions.